venkatanaidugorijala/Real-Time-Face-and-Emotion-Recognition-/README.md

 Leveraging Deep Learning and OpenCV for Enhanced Accuracy
 # Datasets:
 # Face Dataset: (not included in the files)
 Custom dataset collected using a webcam for 400 grayscale images per person.
+Python code is uploaded to capture images using the webcam.

 # Emotion Dataset:(Pre trained model uploaded)
 Used a publicly available dataset with 7 emotion classes have 35,000 images: Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise.